 1. SESAME Project: Southern European Seas: Assessing and modelling ecosystem changes: 1 November 2006 – 30 April 2011

-The general scientific objectives of SESAME were to assess and predict changes in the Mediterranean and Black Sea ecosystems as well as changes in the ability of these ecosystems to provide goods and services.
-The Mediterranean and Black Sea were approached as a coupled climatic/ecosystem entity, with links and feedbacks to the world ocean.
-The assessment of ecosystem changes was based on the identification of the major regime shifts in ecosystems that occurred during the last 50 years.
-Mathematical models, validated and upgraded using existing and new observations, were used to predict ecosystem responses to changes in climate and anthropogenic forcing during the next five decades.
+The scientific objectives of SESAME were to assess and predict changes in the Mediterranean and Black Sea ecosystems as well as changes in the ability of these ecosystems to provide goods and services.
+The two seas were approached as a coupled climatic/ecosystem entity, with links and feedbacks to the world ocean.
+Ecosystem changes assessment was based on identification of major regime shifts in ecosystems that occurred in the last 50 years.
+Mathematical models were used to predict ecosystem responses to changes in climate and anthropogenic forcing during the next five decades.

 To read more on SESAME, click here.